AidanRocke/Monte-Carlo-Hypothesis/README.md

+>It is also interesting to find, through our experience, that NNs are good with algebraic geometry but not so much with number theory.
+This principle could be approximately understood.
+At the most basic level, every computation in algebraic geometry, be it a spectral sequence or a Gröbner basis, reduces to finding kernels and co-kernels of sets of matrices (over Z or even over C), albeit of quickly forbidding dimensions.
+Matrix/tensor manipulation is the heart of any NN.
+Number theory, on the other hand, ultimately involves patterns of prime numbers which, as is well known, remain elusive.-Yang-Hui He [14]

 ## The Challenge:

 1. The challenge is to explore the hypothesis that prime-encodings are algorithmically random and that prime numbers have a maximum entropy distribution [1].